A Generative Model for Disentangling Galaxy Photometric Parameters: Methods

 \end{itemize} where $d=64$ is the total dimension of the latent space.
 In the context of representation learning, applying L1 regularization to the latent parameters of an autoencoder can encourage sparsity in the learned latent space.
 Regularization drives \( z^{\text{rest}} \) toward zero, promoting compact and interpretable representations~\cite{ng2004feature, tibshirani1996lasso}.
 We choose not to regularize the physical latent space similar to previous proposals~\cite{zhao2023sparse, schar2005heatwaves}, and only regularize the residual non-essential latent parameters \( z^{\text{rest}} \).

 The architecture of the CAE is presented in Figure~\ref{fig:CAE}.
 Composing our encoder is a sequence of convolutional layers followed by max-pooling layers to reduce dimensionality, and a flatten layer followed by dense layer at the latent space.
-At the latent space, $z^{\text{phy}}$ isolates physical information and $z^{\text{rest}}$ captures the rest of the features.
-They are subsequently concatenated into a single dense layer.
+At the latent space, $z^{\text{phy}}$ is a set of latent dimensions which are isolate the known values of specific physical parameters (e.g. flux, half-light radius). $z^{\text{rest}}$ is encoded from the input images and captures non-specified morphological data (e.g. S\'ersic index).
+They are subsequently concatenated into a single dense layer, $z$.
 The decoder is composed of de-convolutional layers and upsampling layers to reconstruct the image.